nixworks/public/README.md

 ## [News](/news/2017/06/19/index.md)

 ### [At least one person has been killed  and ten injured after a van runs over pedestrians outside the Finsbury Park Mosque in the north London suburb of Finsbury Park.
 Police are investigating the act as a terrorist incident. ](/news/2017/06/19/at-least-one-person-has-been-killed-and-ten-injured-after-a-van-runs-over-pedestrians-outside-the-finsbury-park-mosque-in-the-north-london.md)
-_Context: 2017 Finsbury Park incident, Finsbury Park, Finsbury Park Mosque, north London_
+_Context: 2017 Finsbury Park attack, Finsbury Park, Finsbury Park Mosque, north London_

 ### [The global price of crude oil decreases due to increased United States supply and decreased demand.  ](/news/2017/06/19/the-global-price-of-crude-oil-decreases-due-to-increased-united-states-supply-and-decreased-demand.md)
 Oil prices dipped on Monday, weighed down by a continuing expansion in U.S. drilling that has helped to maintain high global supplies despite an OPEC-led initiative to cut production to tighten the market.